- Brittle diabetes is a severe form of diabetes. It occurs when blood sugar levels go up and down often.

 - Balancing blood sugar is the primary treatment for this condition.

-Brittle diabetes is almost exclusive to type 1 diabetes.
-This doesn’t mean all type 1 diabetics will develop this health complication, and people with type 2 diabetes aren’t immune.
+The biggest risk factor for brittle diabetes is having type 1 diabetes.
+Brittle diabetes occurs mainly in people with type 1 diabetes, and rarely in people with type 2 diabetes.
 Some doctors classify it as a complication of diabetes, while others consider it a subtype of type 1 diabetes.

-Brittle diabetes causes your blood sugar to spike and drop at rapid rates.
-While type 1 diabetes is characterized by elevated blood sugar levels (hyperglycemia), your body may have a reaction to insulin and cause low glucose dips.
-This results in a dangerous "roller coaster" effect.
-The fluctuation in glucose can be rapid and unpredictable, causing dramatic symptoms.
-You may be at an increased risk for brittle diabetes if you:
+Type 1 diabetes is characterized by high blood sugar levels (hyperglycemia).
+However, your body may have a reaction to insulin, also causing dips in glucose levels.
+This results in a dangerous “roller coaster” effect.
+The fluctuation in glucose levels can be rapid and unpredictable, causing dramatic symptoms.

 - are female